 - Viral infections: Some viral infections, including hepatitis and rubella, can cause joint pain.

-- Other less common causes: lupus, sclerodoma and Behcet’s syndrome, among others.
+- Other less common causes: lupus, sclerodoma and Behcet’s syndrome

 Everything we eat contains components that directly affect the cells in our bodies.
-In some cases, they promote proper functioning, while in other cases they can cause cell damage or dysfunction.
+In some cases, they promote proper functioning.
+But in other cases, they can cause cell damage or dysfunction.
 In the case of joint pain caused by inflammation, foods that worsen joint pain are those that trigger inflammation, usually occurring in areas we cannot detect with the naked eye.